Bachelor of Science in Geology

 Concentration in Water Resources

 Freshwater is a vital resource for economic growth, global ecosystems and well-being of human lives.
-Recently water resources are also severely under pressure across the world due to substantial population growth and migration, climate and land-use changes, and anthropogenic pollutions.
+Recently water resources are also severely under pressure across the world due to substantial population growth and migration, climate and land-use changes, and anthropogenic pollution.
 Water security and quality are increasingly also recognized as a critical national security priority.
 Moreover, water management is becoming increasingly complex and complicated, demanding a thorough and sound understanding of hydrologic and hydrogeologic processes and their vulnerabilities to climate, land-use changes and anthropogenic usages.
-These interactions require the skills in visualizing and understanding water and contaminant transport through subsurface rocks (sedimentary, igneous and metamorphic) and surface waterways.
+These interactions require skills in visualizing and understanding water and contaminant transport through subsurface rocks (sedimentary, igneous and metamorphic) and surface waterways.
 The range of typical applications is wide and the methods used are diverse.
-Expertise provided by this concentration includes aspects of hydrogeology, groundwater contamination and remediation, water quality and lab analyses and cold region hydrology.
+Expertise provided by this Concentration includes aspects of hydrogeology, groundwater contamination and remediation, water quality and lab analyses and cold region hydrology.
 This expertise is highly sought after by industries and government agencies that deal with critical water resources and environmental problems.
 Furthermore, it has become equally important to train replacements for an aging workforce in this important technological area.
-The concentration in Water Resources is designed to prepare students for careers such as hydrogeologist, hydrologist, environmental geologist and environmental engineer.
+The Concentration in Water Resources is designed to prepare students for careers such as hydrogeologist, hydrologist, environmental geologist and environmental engineer.

 Students must complete a minimum of 16 credits from the following list: